slead/slead.github.io/bootleaf/README.md

  - [Table of Contents](https://github.com/ismyrnow/Leaflet.groupedlayercontrol) with support for groups and radio buttons
  - Identify function for WMS and ArcGIS Dynamic layers
  - Query Widget, for finding features within ArcGIS Feature and Dynamic layers
- - spatial Bookmarks
+ - Spatial Bookmarks
- - address search using [OpenStreetMap](https://nominatim.openstreetmap.org/), Google or ArcGIS
+ - Address search using [OpenStreetMap](https://nominatim.openstreetmap.org/), Google or ArcGIS
- - ability to share the map with current location and visible layers
+ - Ability to share the map with current location and visible layers
- - tooltips and info-windows
+ - Tooltips and info-windows

 The application comprises:
  - `index.html` - defines the elements on the page, including the map, sidebar, navigation, buttons, etc. References all of the other files
  - `config.js` - configuration file, which personalises each map.
-Specify the starting extent, basemap, controls, and layers
+Specifies the starting extent, basemap, controls, and layers
- - `style.css` - over-write the default styles to personalise this map
+ - `style.css` - over-writes the default styles to personalise the map
- - `custom.js` - add custom functionality to personalise this map
+ - `custom.js` - adds custom functionality to personalise the map
  - `src/...` - the directory containing the core Bootleaf functionality
- - `data` - stores any local GeoJSON datasets which are not hosted in a GIS server
+ - `data` - stores any local GeoJSON datasets which are not hosted on a server

 ## [Installation](#installation)

 Use these steps to create a map based on the current version of the Bootleaf template:

-- download the code from [here](https://github.com/iag-geo/bootleaf/archive/master.zip)
+1. download the code from [here](https://github.com/iag-geo/bootleaf/archive/master.zip)
-- unzip the file into a temp directory
+2. unzip the file into a temp directory
-- copy the _bootleaf_ directory into a suitable directory on your server
+3. copy the _bootleaf_ directory into a suitable directory on your server
-- rename the *bootleaf* folder to the name of your app (*your_app*)
+4. rename the *bootleaf* folder to the name of your app (*your_app*)
-- open your application via http://your_server/path/your_app and verify that it works correctly
+5. open your application via http://your_server/path/your_app and verify that it works correctly

 **Deployment and upgrades**
 - to deploy your app to another server, copy the *your_app* directory to the server.
 This will include both the Bootleaf code (in the _src_ directory) and your custom app as a stand-alone package
-- in the future, to update your app to the latest version of the Bootleaf template, download the code again and replace the _src_ in your local version with the _src_ latest version (ensuring that you don't over-write your custom config file)
+- in the future, to update your app to the latest version of the Bootleaf template, download the code again and replace the _src_ in your local version with the _src_ latest version (ensuring you don't over-write your custom config file)

 ## [Customisation](#customisation)

-All configuration options for the map are controlled via the *config.js* file, so open this file in your code editor.
+All configuration options for the map are controlled via the *config.js* file, so open this file in your code editor and go for it!

 The format of this file is JSON, which uses key/value pairs holding parameters and their values, eg: